The Eye Creatures: Production

 went off to Manila and began making those Bamboo-girl pictures and made a fortune.

 Filming took two weeks.
 "Buchanan was a nice guy and it was a real 'at ease' pace," said Ashley.
 "We just kind of worked until we felt like, 'Okay, that's enough.'
 It was a very small crew and quite well organized - Buchanan had it together."

 The film's title screen contained a notable error.
 In keeping with a frequent practice of B-movie re-release retitling, the phrase "Attack of the" was superimposed on top of the original title, which already included "The", producing the redundant title Attack of Eye Creatures.
 AIP didn't even bother to fix it.

 Reception

 Diabolique magazine said Ashley does "solid leading man work, grounding an outlandish premise, though by now he was far too old to play a teenager."
 Film historian and critic Stuart Galbraith IV wrote that the film's production "fails on every level," that the performances are "mostly terrible," and that director "Buchanan's sledgehammer approach to comedy is painful."
 Critic Dave Sindelar wrote that the film was "flabbily directed" and was "a hopeless muddle of scenes that show either gross incompetence or gross carelessness".

+The film was featured by Mystery Science Theater 3000, under the title Attack of th Eye Creatures, on December 5, 1992, as episode number 418.